 David was raised by his wealthy uncles after his father was killed in a duel.
 A stubborn child with a speech impediment and a love of drawing, he was lucky to receive one of history’s best educations in art.

-One of David’s distant relatives happened to be François Boucher — one of the era’s most sought-after painters, and for a time David’s tutor.
+One of David’s distant relatives happened to be François Boucher, one of the era’s most sought-after painters, and for a time, David’s tutor.
 Later, Boucher sent David to learn from Joseph-Marie Vien, another preeminent Rococo artist.
-Finally, David attended the Royal Academy at the Louvre, where he painted to compete for the Prix de Rome — a scholarship that send the single most promising student to Rome to study ancient classics and the Renaissance masters.
+Finally, David attended the Royal Academy at the Louvre, where he painted to compete for the Prix de Rome, a scholarship that sent the single most promising student each year to Rome to study ancient classics and the Renaissance masters.
 He failed three times to win the Prix, throwing tantrums and threatening suicide with each loss.
 Finally, at 26 years old, David won the Prix with his painting Erasistratus Discovering the Cause of Antiochus’ Disease.

-Rome introduced David to Raphael Mengs and the rigor of academic training, and in 1779 he had the opportunity to tour the recently excavated ruins of Pompeii.
-On his return to Paris in 1780, his authoritative brush, and his connections from Rome earned him a coveted place as a member of the Royal Academy — the King himself granting David the right to live in the Louvre, take government commissions and and teach up to 50 students.
+Rome introduced David to Raphael Mengs and the full weight of academic expectation.
+In 1779, he had the opportunity to tour the recently excavated ruins of Pompeii.
+On his return to Paris in 1780, his authoritative brush and his connections from Rome earned him a coveted place as a member of the Royal Academy.
+The King himself granted David the right to live in the Louvre, take government commissions and teach up to 50 students.
 His work at this time shows the profound influence of his classical training in Rome, and bold imaginings of history in works like the Oath of the Horatii and The Death of Socrates.

-But violence was brewing in Paris—tension that would explode into the French Revolution.
-David had become friends with Maximilien Robespierre, at the Jacobin Club, where dissenting thought was stirred.
+But violence was brewing in Paris—tension that soon exploded into the French Revolution.
+David had become friends with Maximilien Robespierre at the Jacobin Club, where dissenting thought fermented.
 David’s work swung to support the new nationalists, with the monumental work The Lictors Bring to Brutus the Bodies of His Sons honoring Lucious Junius Brutus, the famous Roman revolutionary.
 This work was a clear declaration of revolutionary support, and was removed from display by the French royals.
-But David had played his cards wells, and became a leader of the revolution alongside Robespierre.
-David would vote in the National Convention to execute King Louis XVI, become a dictator of the arts under the French Republic and commemorate the formative moment of the revolution in “The Oath of the Tennis Court”.
+But David had played his cards well, and became a leader of the revolution alongside Robespierre.
+David voted in the National Convention to execute King Louis XVI, was named dictator of the arts under the French Republic, and commemorated the formative moment of the revolution in “The Oath of the Tennis Court”.

-Once last time, a power shift in France would force David to pivot.
-With the restoration of the Bourbon dynasty — King Louis XVIII generously overlooked David’s vote to execute his predecessor, and offered David the role of court painter.
+One final time, a power shift in France forced David to pivot.
+With the restoration of the Bourbon dynasty, King Louis XVIII generously overlooked David’s vote to execute his predecessor, and offered David the role of court painter.
 But the strain of politics was too much, and David chose exile, settling into a quiet life in Brussels.
-Here in solitude he painted his magnum opus — Mars being Disarmed by Venus and the Three Graces which drew his former students from far and wide.
-David would die just a year later in a carriage accident, his body buried in Brussels, but his heart returned to Paris and buried in the Pere Lachaise Cemetery.
+In solitude, he painted his magnum opus: Mars being Disarmed by Venus and the Three Graces, which drew his former students from far and wide.
+David died just a year later in a carriage accident.
+While his body buried in Brussels, his heart was returned to Paris and buried in the Pere Lachaise Cemetery.